- Home

 Changes to speech

-How to manage changes to speech
+How to manage speech changes

 - Try non-verbal ways to communicate – gesture, point, nod, smile, mouth words, write things down or ring a bell to call people.